andrewdavis33/sckernel/README.md

 Syntax highlighting in the Notebook uses smalltalk as a default.

-At this stage sckernel has only been tested on MacOS and is only guaranteed to work on that operating system.  sckernel **may** work on other platforms but has not been tested yet.
+sckernel has been tested on both MacOS and Windows 10.

 ## Requirements